GoogleCloudPlatform/genai-for-developers/outer-loop-cli/README.md

-# GenAI CLI on Palm2 for Development
+# GenAI CLI with Gemini Pro for Development

 This example demonstrates ways to integrate LLM models into a custom command line utility for use by developers both locally and in automation processes such as CICD pipelines.